Akkadia Immobilienvermittlung GmbH

 THE HIPPOCAMPUS

-Simply put, neuroarchitecture refers to the various reactions that a user's brain generates when they are in a particular environment.
-These neural reactions can change the mood and behavior of users in any space both in the short term and long term.
+Simply put, neuroarchitecture refers to the various reactions that the user's brain produces when they are in a specific environment.
+These neural reactions can change the mood and behavior of users in any space both in the short and long term.

 In addition to other parameters, these effects can be measured by analyzing the following parameters: